 Follow the rainbow straight to the landfills

-The most depressing and ironic Pride collection I’ve seen this year comes from SHEIN, the ultra fast fashion brand that has taken trend churn to astronomical new levels.
+The most depressing and ironic Pride collection I’ve seen in recent years comes from SHEIN, the ultra fast fashion brand that has taken trend churn to astronomical new levels.

 SHEIN is, of course, the brand that takes so much of what’s bad about fast fashion and speeds it up—adding thousands of new styles to its website on a daily basis, according to reporting from Business of Fashion.
 It’s a brand famous for using massive amounts of user data to predict microtrends, for sparking billions of #haul views on TikTok, and for overworking and underpaying garment workers.
 For example, a 2021 report from the NGO Public Eye revealed SHEIN’s workers putting in as many as 75 hours a week with one day off a month.

-SHEIN has 392 Pride products on its website, as of writing.
+Analysing last year’s collections delivers some revealing numbers: In 2022, I clocked 392 Pride products on SHEIN’s website.
 That’s more than any other fast fashion brand’s Pride capsule collections.
-As a point of comparison, Forever 21—no friend to LGBTQ+ people—has only five styles in its Pride collection.
+As a point of comparison, Forever 21—no friend to LGBTQ+ people—had only five styles in its 2022 Pride collection.
 In the process of writing this report, I refreshed my browser tab several times over the course of a few days and the number of pride items available on SHEIN ticked up each time.

 Brands like SHEIN, H&M, Zara, Forever 21, and many others are largely responsible for driving the overproduction of clothing over the past few decades.
 This historically high consumption has pushed fashion’s waste crisis to new levels.
 “Around 85% of all textiles thrown away in the US—roughly 13 million tonnes in 2017—are either dumped into landfill or burned”, reported Abigail Beall for the BBC.
 Because these clothes aren’t dumped in the backyards of consumers in regions like North America and Europe means consumers in the Global North don’t experience firsthand the environmental catastrophe unfolding due to fast fashion waste—more often, it’s dumped in countries from Ghana to Chile.